<< Back To All Embroidery Stitches

-The basket weave embroidery stitch is such a fun stitch to use for filling in areas or embroidering baskets (hence the name).
+The basket weave embroidery stitch, (also commonly called the weaving stitch, woven stitch, or basket stitch), is such a fun stitch to use for filling in areas or embroidering baskets.
 It may look a bit complicated, but it’s actually super easy to learn.
 This tutorial will show you how to do it and also show you a couple of ideas for how you can use this stitch.

 The easiest way to learn this stitch is by filling in a rectangle or square shape, but once you learn the stitch you can also fill in other shapes too.
 For this example, I drew a small rectangle.